-3. SUPPLEMENTARY ESSENTIAL HEALTH AND SAFETY REQUIREMENTS TO OFFSET HAZARDS DUE TO THE MOBILITY OF MACHINERY
+3. ADDITIONAL ESSENTIAL REQUIREMENTS FOR HEALTH AND SAFETY TO REMOVE HAZARD DUE TO MOBILITY OF THE MACHINERY

-Machinery presenting hazards due to its mobility must meet all the essential health and safety requirements described in this Chapter (see General Principles, Point 4).
+Machinery presenting hazards due to its mobility must meet all the essential health and safety requirements described in this point (see General Principles, Point 4 of this Annex).

-3.1 GENERAL
+3.1 General